№ 3 Ghee

 Ghee

 Ghee is made by heating butter to separate the liquid and milk solid portions from the fat.
 The solids are skimmed off or strained.
 What remains is clarified liquid fat known as ghee.
+This traditional clarification process, used for thousands of years in Ayurvedic medicine, creates a shelf-stable fat with enhanced bioavailability.

 Ghee is completely free of the milk sugar lactose and the milk protein casein, which is better for those who have allergies or sensitivities to dairy products.
 Because it doesn’t have milk solids, it doesn’t require refrigeration and can be kept at room temperature for several weeks.